spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Create React App - `create-react-app`, `syntax`

-   :question: After scaffolding a React app using Create React App, it can be started up in developer mode with the command \_\_\_.
+   ❓ After scaffolding a React app using Create React App, it can be started up in developer mode with the command \_\_\_.

    - `npm init`
    - `yarn start` ✅